|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 World War II

-On January 21, 1942 the first Japanese air raid hit Madang, cratering Madang Airfield and destroying a cargo shed on the wharf there and two big stores full of copra that burned for two weeks and caused many locals to flee.
+On January 21, 1942 the first Japanese air raid hit Madang destroying a cargo shed on the wharf there and two big stores full of copra that burned for two weeks and caused many locals to flee and bomb Madang Airfield.
 Afterwards, the NGVR set up a wireless station at Usino and were instructed to comandeer small ships and fuel.
 During an operation commanded by Assistant District Officer (ADO) Keith McCarthy with Patrol Officer G. C. "Blue" Harris, a vessel from the Divine Word Mission plus two Lutheran ships Bavaria and Umboi were used to evacuate other civilians from the Sepik District.
 Meanwhile, Edith arrived with Australian Army soldiers from the 2/1 Independent Company that had evacuated Manus with District Officer (DO) Don Vertigan.

 The remaining civilians and those rescued made an organized withdrawal from Madang, walking inland to Amele, crossed the Gogol River to Usino then down the Ramu Valley to Kainantu.
 By early 1942, only a small NGVR force defended Madang that was unable to prevent the town from being vandalized and pillaged as law and order broke down.

-The Japanese plans to occupy Madang were delayed due to the changing war situation on Guadalcanal.
+The Japanese plans to occupy Madang were delayed due to the changing situation on Guadalcanal.
 Finally, the Japanese Army 21st Infantry Regiment, 3rd Battalion and 42nd Infantry Regiment, 3nd Battalion commanded by Lt.
-Col. Hanawa embarked on several vessels that departed Rabaul on December 16, 1942.
+Col. Hanawa embarked on several vessels that departed Rabaul on December 16, 1942 bound for Madang

 During the night of December 18, 1942 the Japanese force entered Madang Harbor and made an unopposed amphibious landing at Madang, then advanced to the north to Alexishafen and south to Bogadjim.
 Only Allied aerial attacks harrased the occpation.

 Immediately, the Japanese Army developed Madang into an important base area and attempted to build a road to Bogadjim.
-On April 19, 1943 Japanese Army's 18th Army under the command of Lt.
+On April 19, 1943 the Imperial Japanese Army (IJA) 18th Army under the command of Lt.
 General Hatazo Adachi moved his headquarters to Madang.
 Also, Japanese Army 20th Division and 41st Division troops were stationed at Madang.

 Allied aircraft bombed and strafed Japanese occupied Madang during late 1942 until the middle of April 1944.
 After the recapture of Lae and battle at Shaggy Ridge Australian Army 5th Division troops advanced along the north coast towards Madang, which was bypassed by April 22, 1944 when American forces landed to the west at Aitape and Hollandia.